concc-build/concc/README.md

 ## About this project

-This is an experimental project to study the feasibility of a distributed build system using Docker containers.
-A simple distributed build system is built for the proof of concept.
+This is an experimental project for studying the feasibility of a distributed build system using Docker containers.
+A simple distributed build system is built for a proof of the concept.

 In this project, we also study necessary components which compose a distributed build system.